 If you’re in a hurry, or just impatient, you’ll want a product that has a very quick dry time.
 Many waterproofing sprays take several hours to fully dry, but there are a few products on the market that will allow you to spray them on and plunge your tent into the ocean within a matter of minutes.

 While we seriously do not advise that you plunge your tent into the ocean under any circumstances, we are not exaggerating about the rapid dry time.
 There are a few products on the market that you can spray on and immediately reap the benefits of a few minutes later.
 If you are in a hurry or find yourself out camping with the sudden realization that you failed to waterproof your tent, these products could be a total godsend.

 As with any other type of product, the budget is always top-of-mind.
 Some of the best tent waterproofing sprays come in a whole range of different budgetary options, so you don’t need to break the bank in order to get a reliable product that will last you for years.

 Identify your budget from the get-go and look for products that fall within your particular parameters.
 Once you’ve done this, you’ll feel much more comfortable selecting the product that works for you.
-A great pro-tip is to look for a smaller size of a high-quality product that will work remarkably for a single-use application on your tent.
-Sometimes smaller sizes are suitable for just one or two uses, but you can certainly maximize this by selecting a spray that does double-duty as a sun blocker and applying it to your tent at the beginning of the season.
+A great pro-tip is to look for a smaller size of a high-quality product that will work remarkably for a single-use application.
+Sometimes smaller sizes are suitable for just one or two uses, but you can certainly maximize this by selecting a spray that does double-duty as a sun blocker and applying it to at the beginning of the season.

 Scotchguard Tent Waterproofing